Client Testing

 -triggerScript curl --connect-timeout 2 openssl-client:8090/trigger

-• Line 7: Specifies the TLS-Anvil docker image
+- Line 7: Specifies the TLS-Anvil Docker image

-Starting the OpenSSL client container
+Starting the OpenSSL Client Container

-The OpenSSL client image is provided by the TLS-Docker-Library.
-The entrypoint of the client images is a small HTTP server that provides two REST-API endpoints on port 8090.
+Its entrypoint is a small HTTP server that exposes two REST API endpoints on port 8090:

-• GET /trigger starts the client
+GET /trigger

 docker run \